bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ## Animation Delay

 `animation-delay` can set a delay before the animation plays.
-This is usefull because we can reuse the same animation for multiple elements on the screen, but stagger them using `animation-delay`.
+This is useful because we can reuse the same animation for multiple elements on the screen, but stagger them using `animation-delay`.

 Note in this example how I am giving a separate animation to the main `.container` so it fades in initially when the animation begins.